Who Must File a Tax Return?

 International Tax Preparation

-In an effort to assist students and scholars with tax concerns, the International Student Advisor is hosting access to GLACIER Tax Prep -- a web-based tax return preparation system designed exclusively for international students, scholars, teachers, researchers, trainees and their dependents who had non-resident status in the U.S. during the calendar year.
+In an effort to assist students and scholars with tax concerns, the International Student Advisor is hosting access to Sprintax -- a web-based tax return preparation system designed exclusively for international students, scholars, teachers, researchers, trainees and their dependents who had non-resident status in the U.S. during the calendar year.

 - helps you finish your tax return in about 20 minutes